gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 surely there was a simpler way to do this.
 I did not find one.

 If you have that problem, and you're happy clicking around, the AWS post has everything you need.
-Me, I like [text-based representations of mt infrastructure][tf], so what follows is an annotated transcriotion of the AWS blog to Terraform syntax.
+Me, I like [text-based representations of my infrastructure][tf], so what follows is an annotated transcription of the AWS blog to Terraform syntax.

 All of the code snippets in this post are meant to be part of a single